CMS and Website Builders: What You Need to Know

 Contrastingly, a Website Builder is an all-in-one platform that allows users to create websites with little technical knowledge.
 They are excellent for personal websites and portfolios, however, lack many advanced features.

 This article will explore two leading web development platforms – WordPress, a Content Management System; and Squarespace, a Website Builder.
-(We also compare another website builder, Wix, in this article).
+(We also compare another website builder Wix in this article [link to other article]).
 If you’re looking to build a website, keep reading to see which platform is right for you.

 WordPress Vs. Squarespace